jeyharish/yalscript/README.md

         type 'yalscript' in terminal  [ if this is not working use 'cp /root/yalscript/yalscript /usr/bin/' ] OR
         type 'cd /root/yalscript && ./yalscript'
+Type "interface" to change interface inside the tool

 This Project is still under development
 So you can expect Major changes!